Senior Executive Remuneration Policy|E Ink Corporate Governance

 Long-term Incentive Policy

-Every year, E Ink sets goals for organizational performance and operational project, focusing not only on shareholder interests but also incorporating comprehensive environmental, social, and corporate governance (ESG) indicators.
-The company issues Employee Stock Options (ESOP) or Employee Restricted Stock, granting them to team members based on the strategic responsibilities of managers and their impact on organizational performance.
-The performance period is set for a maximum of 3 years, employees are eligible to exercise the stock options after vested based on a predetermined proportion and schedule.
-The total vesting period spans 5 years.
-Additionally, to attract and retain senior executives and to lead the team with performance-oriented approaches, the Company provides bonuses equivalent to approximately 20% of their annual salary, deferred for 1-2 years after achieving the Company's operational goals.
-Through various incentive compensation mechanism over different timeframes, E Ink aims to work hand in hand with the senior management team to achieve the company's short, medium, and long-term operational goals, thereby creating greater value for the company and its shareholders.
+The performance period is set for a maximum of 3 years, employees are eligible to exercise the stock options after vesting based on a predetermined proportion and schedule.
+The total vesting period spans five years.
+Additionally, to attract and retain senior executives and to lead the team with performance-oriented approaches, the Company provides bonuses equivalent to approximately 20% of their annual salary or compensation, deferred for 1- 2 years after achieving the Company's operational goals.
+Through various incentive compensation mechanism over different timeframes, E Ink aims to work hand in hand with the senior management team to achieve the Company's short, medium, and long-term operational goals, thereby creating greater value for the Company and its shareholders.

 Clawback Policy